ZhihuaShen/LVNet/README.md

 ## Environment Setup
-The experiments were done on Windows11 with python 3 using anaconda environment.
+The experiments were done with python 3 using anaconda environment.
 Here is details on how to set up the conda environment.
 (If you do not have anaconda 3 installed, first do it following the set up instruction from [here](https://www.anaconda.com/products/distribution))

 * Create conda environment: